yuvalherziger/anonymongo/README.md

     make build
     ```

-    This will create an executable named `anonymongo` in the project root.
+    This will create an executable named `anonymongo` under the `./dist` directory.

 3. **Run the application**